 |Misalignment Condition||Tyre Wear Symptom|

-The chart above is not exhaustive; but if you learn to spot these symptoms early, you can get a lot more tread wear from your tyres.
+This chart is not exhaustive, but if you learn to spot these symptoms early, you can get a lot more tread wear from your tyres.
 Alternatively, you can always pop into your local Tyrepower and speak to a professional who will be able to diagnose your tyres.

-Very often a worn suspension part is the cause of an alignment problem.
-On older vehicles, worn springs can lower a vehicle’s ride height, altering its geometry and creating misalignment (all alignment settings refer to ride height).
+There are many other parts that can wear out and cause wheel alignment issues.
+On older vehicles, worn springs can lower a vehicle’s ride height, altering its geometry and creating a misalignment (as mentioned above, all alignment settings are dependent on ride height).
 Weak springs can also contribute to uneven or “cupped” tyre wear.

-Again this is not an exhaustive listing, but if you stay alert to these common problems, it may help you schedule an early visit to your mechanic and save on tyre wear.
+Again, this isn’t an exhaustive list, but if you stay alert to these common problems, it may help you schedule an early visit to your mechanic and save on tyre wear.